Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Empirical Evaluations

 \subsection{Distinguishability Loss of Encodings}

 We begin by evaluating the distinguishability loss of different \gls{qec} and \gls{varqec} codes when subjected to depolarizing noise.
-In addition, we simulate the same noise on an unencoded qubit as a baseline.
-We confirm these findings analytically in \cref{subapp:dloss_baseline}, where the theoretical predictions perfectly align with the empirical results. \cref{subfig:encoding_depolarizing} illustrates the distinguishability loss for this baseline, the [[$5,1,3$]] perfect code~\cite{laflamme1996perfect}, and \gls{varqec} codes with parameters [[$4,1$]], [[$5,1$]] and [[$7,1$]].
+In addition, we simulate the same noise on an unencoded qubit as a baseline (see \cref{subapp:dloss_baseline} for analytical justification). \Cref{subfig:encoding_depolarizing} illustrates the distinguishability loss for this baseline, the $[[5,1,3]]$ perfect code~\cite{laflamme1996perfect}, and \gls{varqec} codes with parameters $((4,2))$, $((5,2))$ and $((7,2))$.
 For all instances, the worst-case loss $\overline{\mathcal{D}}$, as well as the average-case loss $\mathcal{D}$, is displayed.
 Additionally, we indicate the two-design approximation values if they deviate from the ground-truth.
-We note that these values are themselves estimated with $1000$ Haar-random states, which is, however, sufficient for an accuracy of $10^{-4}$ as discussed in \cref{subapp:dloss_two_design}.
-In this context, we have to remember that the [[$5,1,3$]] perfect code is the smallest code that can correct for arbitrary single-qubit errors~\cite{laflamme1996perfect}.
+We note that these values are themselves estimated with $1000$ Haar-random states, which is, however, sufficient for an accuracy of $10^{-4}$ (see \cref{subapp:dloss_two_design}).
+In this context, we have to remember that the $[[5,1,3]]$ perfect code is the smallest code that can correct for arbitrary single-qubit errors~\cite{laflamme1996perfect}.
 Therefore, it is expected that it serves as a kind of lower bound for the specific setup of symmetric depolarizing noise.
 Indeed, the smaller \gls{varqec} code with only $n=4$ physical qubits cannot improve the loss beyond the unencoded baseline of $\overline{\mathcal{D}}=0.133$.
 However, if we consider \gls{varqec} models with $n\geq5$ qubits, these perform on par with the loss of $\overline{\mathcal{D}} = 1.106$ of the perfect \gls{qec} code.
-In that respect, we consider the slightly improved average-case performance of the [[$5,1$]] code with $\mathcal{D}=0.070$ only an artifact of the evaluation procedure, and not an actual performance improvement.
-We empirically confirm that the [[$5,1$]] \gls{varqec} code exhibits a code distance of $d=3$, allowing for correcting single-qubit errors with a high fidelity, for details see \cref{subapp:dloss_code_distance}.
+In that respect, we consider the slightly improved average-case performance of the $((5,2))$ code with $\mathcal{D}=0.070$ only an artifact of the evaluation procedure, and not an actual performance improvement.
+We empirically confirm that the $((5,2))$ \gls{varqec} code exhibits a code distance of $d=3$, allowing for correcting single-qubit errors with a high fidelity (see \cref{subapp:dloss_code_distance}).
 Moreover, in \cref{subsec:recovery} we demonstrate that these \gls{varqec} codes allow for practically exact error correction on depolarizing noise.
 Overall, the learned encoding is on par with the optimal classical code for this setup.